schickling/gulp-webserver/README.md

 # gulp-webserver-io

-*_The purpose of this extension is to enable `console.log` from the command line, this help when you test your webpage with a mobile device._*
+*_The purpose of this extension is to enable `console.log` message to show in the command line (console , terminal whatever), this help when you test your webpage with a mobile device._*

 This is based on the [gulp-webserver](https://github.com/schickling/gulp-webserver)